This post may contain affiliate links. Please see our disclosure policy for more details.

 • Finely chopped peanuts, nuts (like almonds, walnuts), seeds (hemp seeds, chia seeds, flax seeds)

-• Peanut butter, almond butter, or any nut/seed butter of choice
+• Peanut butter, almond butter, or any nut/seed butter of choice.
+Try this homemade sunflower seed butter!

 • Shredded coconut